Security & Compliance

 Data Deletion Policy

-All customer data will be deleted either upon request or automatically following a termination or cancellation of a Select Star account.
+All customer data will be deleted either upon request or following a termination or cancellation of a Select Star account.
 It may take up to 10 business days to complete the deletion.

 Select Star users with an admin role can also remove a Data Source in Select Star application at any time.
 This will delete all of its metadata, query logs, and any user-created or Select Star-created metadata (i.e., description, comments, tags, popularity, lineage) from the Select Star application.